Resources

 Regardless of which platform you use, please have your Moodle point to it.

-• Remark: if your assignments are “blank” when you do the setup, try this: go to your assignments in WebAssign, click schedule next to a random assignment, edit the schedule for this assignment (switch it to a different day), then switch it back.
-This act of editing seems to “wake up” the connection between WebAssign and Moodle.
-What I’ve observed is that some of the blank assignments will immediately appear back in Moodle, others may take a day.
-(So afterwards, wait 1-2 days and then try to do the full assignment loading into Moodle and the gradebook.)
+If your assignments are “blank” when you do the setup, try this: go to your assignments in WebAssign, click schedule next to a random assignment, edit the schedule for this assignment (switch it to a different day), then switch it back.
+This act of editing seems to activate the connection between WebAssign and Moodle.

 Moodle quizzes: